 Three test pits were excavated at the property in April 2016 to evaluate subsurface conditions.
 Test pit locations are shown on Figures 3A-3C, and were measured using a hand-held GPS unit and trend and distance methods from known points.
 The test pits were logged at a scale of 1 inch equals 5 feet (1:60).
-Excavation was complicated in test pit 2 by dense bedrock, but no other complications were encountered.
+No complications were encountered that substantially impacted the subsurface investigation.
 The test pit exposures were digitally photographed at five-foot intervals to document subsurface conditions.
 The photos are not provided herein, but are available on request.